Geography in print: cultures of periodical publishing at the Royal Geographical Society 1830-1900

 Find out more

 A printed copy of this thesis is available for consultation in the Foyle Reading Room (reference only).
+An electronic copy can be accessed through the University of Royal Holloway University of London, Research Portal.

 Ben has also written a guide to using the Journal Manuscripts Collection, available here.
 The guide explores what is in the JMS Collection, and how to search and use it.